Inshore Fishing in Central America

 FAQ’s

-For anglers who prefer light tackle fishing for a variety of species, few places on Earth can compete with Central America’s dual coastlines, quantity and quality of game fish, and the consistent year-round action.
+For anglers who prefer light tackle fishing for a variety of species, few places on Earth can compete with inshore fishing in Central America due to dual coastlines, the quantity and quality of game fish, and the consistent year-round action.
 Between the Caribbean Sea and the Pacific Ocean, we can catch nearly one hundred different species of game fish while fishing the warm coastal waters of Central America.
 Home to incredible variety, inshore fishing in Central America also produces trophy fish like the exotic roosterfish, bone-crushing cubera snapper, and world record sized tarpon and snook.
 Read below to learn more about where to enjoy Central America’s best inshore fishing, then trust our decades of local expertise to plan your trip and see why nearly 40% of our anglers are repeat & referral guests!

 Where is the Best Inshore Fishing in Central America?